Cumulative Review Strategies

 A free Pre-Algebra lesson from the “Cumulative Review and Test Prep” unit, with a worked example and practice problems including step-by-step solutions.

 Cumulative review mixes topics without telling you which skill to use.
 Start by identifying the topic, estimate a reasonable answer, then solve carefully.
 This routine prepares you for placement tests, course exams, and Algebra I readiness checks.
+In Cumulative Review and Test Prep, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn